maros/Zway-Rain/README.md

 # Virtual Devices

-This module creates a virtual binarsSensor device that indicates the current rain state.
+This module creates a virtual binarySensor device that indicates the current rain state.

 # License